carpentries-incubator/SDC-EEGLAB/_episodes/04-processing.md

 #### **Remove bad channels**

 Now that some of the basic signal processing is done to restrict the data to signal properties that we are interested in we can look for channels and periods of time that contain noise properties.
-These typically include large voltage fluxuations the would have relatively large impact on the ERPs while unlikely containing "meaningful" signal.
+These typically include large voltage fluxuations that would have relatively large impact on the ERPs while unlikely containing "meaningful" signal.
 First of all let's find and remove any bad channels based on spectrum properties.

 In the Command Window type:
 ~~~